 His photographic fascination started with the gift of a Kodak Starmite 127 camera.
 On a field trip to Idaho’s Historical Museum, he photographed his classmates.
 After processing the film and printing it in his parents’ combination darkroom/bathroom; he sold prints for ten cents apiece.
-At the ripe old age of twelve his career was born.
+At the ripe young age of twelve, his career was born.
 It’s no surprise that he was the photographer for his high school yearbook.
 He started doing commercial photography while attending Boise State University and working full time at Idaho Camera.
 His career continued as part of the first generation of videographers working for the NBC and CBS affiliated television stations in Boise.
 He has also written, produced, photographed and directed television commercials.
 During that time he also was the on-air “voice” of one television station while doing a live show on another radio station.
 His technical skills and knowledge of professional still cameras and retailing them landed him a technical representative position with Osawa Trading Company, then the importer of Mamiya medium format equipment.
 His success in that endeavor led to a promotion to district sales manager for the Southeastern United States based in his new hometown, Atlanta.
-He often photographed his sample cameras, lenses and accessories for newspaper and magazine advertisements.
+He often photographed his sample cameras, lenses, and accessories for newspaper and magazine advertisements.
 Realizing his undying love was photography he left the company and opened his current business, Kevin Ames Photography, Inc in 1983.

-Kevin has served on and as Co-Chairman of the Professional Photographers of America’s (PPA) Digital Imaging Committee.
-He is a Craftsman, a Certified Professional Photographer and an Approved Photographic Instructor all degrees from PPA.
-Currently he is a member of the board of directors of the American Society of Media Professionals (ASMP) Atlanta / Southeast chapter.
+Kevin has served as Co-Chairman of the Professional Photographers of America’s (PPA) Digital Imaging Committee.
+He is a Craftsman, a Certified Professional Photographer, and an Approved Photographic Instructor.
+These degrees are from PPA.
+Currently, he is a member and past president of the American Society of Media Professionals (ASMP) Atlanta / Southeast chapter.

-Kevin is a Dynalite VIP photographer and Hoodman RAW shooter and a Sigma Pro.
-He is an avid user of Apple computers, iPads and iPhone, Really Right Stuff, Drobo protected storage, Chimera Lighting, Wacom graphics tablets and On One software.
+Kevin is a Dynalite VIP photographer and Hoodman RAW shooter and a Drobo Pro Ambassador.
+He is an avid user of Apple computers, iPads and iPhone, Really Right Stuff, Drobo protected storage, Chimera Lighting, Wacom graphics tablets and Adobe software.

 His studio and home are located in Atlanta, Georgia USA.
 Click these links to read Kevin’s blog and see his work.